olivierfriard/boris_docs/observations.rst

 * Color: the color of the color

+**NOTE** : if you want to record the value of the plotted variable in a modifier of a behavior (see **Value from external data file** modifier) the modifier must have the same **variable name**.

 You can check if the data from file can be correctly plotted by using the **Show plot** button.
 If the data are compatible you will see a plot otherwise you will obtain a message with an explanation.

 For now only 2 values can be plotted synchronously with your media file.
 The values can come from the same file or from two different files.